thwill1000/cmm2-zmim/README.md

 *These files can be extracted from the several anthologies that have been published over the years, e.g. "The Lost Treasures of Infocom"*

+## Meta-Commands

+The interpreter provides a number of internal meta-commands all prefixed with a `*`:

+ - `*break`
+     - breaks currently running story into Z-MIM story debugger.
+     - once in the debugger type `h` for a list of debugger commands.
+ - `*credits`
+     - displays Z-MIM credits.
+ - `*more`
+     - enables output paging so that a `[MORE]` prompt is shown whenever more output than can be shown on a single screen is generated; this is only likely to happen when replaying a script, see `*replay` below.
+     - this initially defaults to `on`.
+ - `*more off`
+     - disables output paging.
+ - `*record`
+     - prompts the user to select and name one of 10 script file slots and then starts to echo every subsequent command into the selected file.
+ - `*record off`
+     - halts recording.
+ - `*replay`
+     - prompts the user to select a script file slot and then replays the contents of that file as if the user was typing it at the prompt.
+ - `*replay off`
+     - halts replaying.
+     - only makes sense if inserted manually into a script file to prevent it from replaying to its end.
+ - `*restore`
+     - restores story progress previously saved with the `*save` command.
+     - should work even if the story does not implement its own `restore` command.
+ - `*save`
+     - saves story progress.
+     - should work even if the story does not implement its own `save` command.
+     - the save format is a naive dump of the story's stack and dynamic memory area, see [src/zsave.inc](src/zsave.inc).
+     - __WARNING!__ mixing the use of `*save` and `*restore` with any `save` and `restore` commands implemented by the story may produce "odd" behaviour even though the same format is used by both.
+ - `*screenshot`
+     - generates a .BMP screenshot.
+     - not available on all platforms.
+ - `*spin`
+     - enables progress spinner when the Z-machine is "thinking".
+     - this initially defaults to `on` for PicoMite devices.
+ - `*spin off`
+     - disables progress spinner.
+ - `*status`
+     - prints the current story status.

 ## Limitations

 Z-MIM currently has the following limitations: